MirisWisdom/HCE/spv3/updates/readme.txt

   ---------------------------------------------------------------------
   Manifest       Description
   -------------- ------------------------------------------------------
-  manifest.xml   the original xml used by old (before build-0076), kept
-                 for backwards compatibility

-  manifext.hxe   the current xml used by hxe's update module after
+  update.hxe     the current xml used by hxe's update module after
                  migrating to it (build-0076 and up)

+  debugs.hxe     xml used for delivering staging maps to private
+                 testers

   latest.xml     xml used for storing the latest announcements
   ---------------------------------------------------------------------